-- AC Electric Projects.
-Electric projects with a 110 or 120 V alternating current (AC) power source.
-Some project examples are household wiring demonstrations, small appliance extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
-Projects may be a restoration or original construction.
-The project must be operational and meet minimum safety standards.
-AC projects must be 110/120 V, no 240 V exhibits are allowed, and must be constructed such that the judges have wiring access to examine quality and safety of workmanship. - DC Electric Projects.
-Electric projects with a battery or direct current power source.
+4600 AC Electric: Electric projects with a 110 or 120 V alternating current (AC) power source.
+Project examples: household wiring demonstrations, small appliance extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
+May be a restoration or original construction.
+Must be operational and meet minimum safety standards.
+AC projects must be 110/120 V, no 240 V exhibits are allowed, and must be constructed such that judges have wiring access to examine the quality and safety of workmanship.

+4601 DC Electric: Electric projects with a battery or direct current power source.
 This class includes electric kits or original projects.
-This class also includes demonstrations DC powered projects.
-Examples include: wiring two or three way switches, difference between series/parallel lighting circuits or wiring doorbell switches.
-All DC electric projects must include batteries supplied by 4-Her.
+This class also includes demonstration DC powered project.
+Examples include: wiring two- or three-way switches, difference between series/parallel lighting circuits or wiring doorbells switches.
+All DC electric projects must include batteries supplied by 4-H'er.
 Projects must be constructed such that the judges have access to examine the quality of wiring workmanship.